Photo frame with clips

 The first option is a standard photo frame with clips, which doesn’t have a framed edge at all.
 This consists of only the backing and glass, and uses clamps to hold it all together.
 You can place your wool painting in this type of frame, but no matter how hard you try to trim off the wool that extends beyond the edges of your picture frame, it will not be possible to remove everything.
 In most cases, a painting placed in this type of frame does not look very neat and the wool may “leak” out the sides due to static electricity, small breezes, or a curious pet.

-The most common option is to exhibit your wool artwork under the glass of a standard frame.
-The best way to decorate a picture made of wool is to use a wooden or plastic picture frame.
+The most common option is to exhibit your wool artwork under the glass of a standard frame, which can be found at any home, or craft store, or ordered from frame shop.
+The average frame consists of a backdrop, clear glass covering, and the surrounding edges.
 This type of frame encloses the edges of the wool artwork and the picture looks finished.